MLAPrince/Spotify-Clone/README.md

 ## How to Run

 1. Start a local web server (e.g., using Python, Node.js, or VS Code Live Server) in the project directory.
-2. Ensure your music files are placed in the `MySongs` folder.
+2. Ensure your music files are placed in the `NCS` folder.
 3. Open `index.html` in your browser.

 ## Requirements